Sangarshanan/jazzit/README.md

 ```

-Sip coffee to elevator music while your scripts is running
+Sip coffee to elevator music while your script is running

 ```python